 The Responsible Computing Challenge is open to accredited institutions of higher education in the United States.
-The Principal Investigator/Co-Principal Investigators (PI/Co-PIs) listed on the award application must be an individual who is eligible to receive grants within a computer science, information science / technology, data science, sociology, science and technology studies and allied department or program.
-The PI may work individually to execute the outlined concept if funded or with a collaborative, cross-disciplinary team with members both inside and outside of the institution of higher education.
-Such teams can include representatives from across departments, student researchers, industry partners and independent researchers.
+The Principal Investigator/Co-Principal Investigators (PI/Co-PIs) listed on the award application must be eligible to receive and lead grants at their institution.
+PIs may work individually to execute the outlined concept, if funded, or with a collaborative, cross-disciplinary team with members that may come from both inside and outside of the institution of higher education.
+Such teams should include representatives from across departments, student researchers, industry partners and independent researchers.

-- Vision Alignment to RCS: Does the proposed concept align with RCS’ goals of educating a new wave of engineers who bring holistic thinking—as well as diversity and equity—to the design of technology products?
+- Vision Alignment to RCC: Does the proposed concept align with RCC’s goals of educating a new wave of students who bring holistic thinking, diverse perspectives, and the pursuit of justice to the design of different technologies?

 - Feasibility: How feasible is the outlined concept?
 How likely is the project team to be successful in implementing this approach?

-- Impact: How will this approach prepare students to understand the impact of computing work and equip them with frameworks to build better, more trustworthy, and less harmful technologies?
+- Impact: How will this approach prepare students to understand how knowledge from the humanities and humanistic social sciences can contribute to building better, more trustworthy, and less harmful technologies?

-- Movement Building: Does this applicant help to engage new and diverse perspectives in the conversation about responsible computing?
+- Movement Building: Does this applicant help to engage new and diverse perspectives and disciplines in the conversation about responsible computing?
 Is this approach likely to be scalable to other courses or universities?

 - Working Openly: How will you document and share your concept with local and global audiences and community of practices?
-How might you engage students, professors from other disciplines, university administrators, innovation hubs, non-profits, start-ups, government entities, or other organizations to help shape the design of your concept?
+How might you engage students, professors from other disciplines, university administrators, non-profits, start-ups, government entities, or other organizations to help shape the design of your concept?